avkrapivin/telegram-calendar/README.md

 5. Rename to `credentials.json` and place in `src/main/resources/config/`
 6. Add your Gmail to Test Users in the project

+**Important:** The `credentials.json` file is in `.gitignore` and will not be committed to the repository.
+For AWS deployment, you need to upload this file separately to the EC2 instance (see AWS Deployment section).

 ### Database Structure

 `user_data` table: